 "This is the common area.
 I swear it is bigger than it looks, it is just a bit cramped. "

 She was half-listening, as a large, yellow smile on the wall had caught her attention.
-At first, it looked like some sort of modern art, but after a close look she saw the small cavities.
+At first, it looked like some sort of modern art, but after a closer look, she saw the small cavities.

 "Are those bullet holes?"
 Hermione turned her heard to John, that was apparently lost in his own thoughts, startling him.